 “Indeed.”
 Mirkir nodded, mumbling under his breath as he exited the room, yet finally leaving Hacktor alone to face The Well.

 At first Hacktor hesitated, unsure of what to expect – perhaps afraid at what The Spirit might look like, or worse yet what It might find within his soul.
 Soon enough though, he took his place, kneeling at the base of The Well.

 With his forehead pressed against the cold stone, Hacktor could hear a trickle of water off in the distance; meanwhile the incense continued to force its way into his lungs and even though he closed his eyes, still they began to water profusely.
 In fact, the longer Hacktor lay prostrate, the more the room seemed to fill with the herb-infused smoke.
-Coughing, he wondered how long he could keep this up – for by now his lungs felt as if they were being pierced with glass shards.
+Coughing, the man wondered how long he could keep this up – for by now his lungs felt as if they were being pierced with glass shards.
 Soon the pain was unbearable and growing worse by the moment – yet still he struggled to remain kneeling.